 Para la Naturaleza manages 50 natural reserves across Puerto Rico.
 It will beging by tending to the needs of its reserves' neighboring communities, and then focus on reforestation and sustainable rebuilding.

-Originally established in the now hurricane-ravaged city of Ponce, Centros Sor Isolina Ferré supports needy families through several centers across the island, tending to their social, educational and financial needs.
+Originally established in the now hurricane-ravaged city of Ponce, Centros Sor Isolina Ferré supports needy families through several centers across the island, tending to their social, educational and financial needs from cradle to grave.